zbraniecki/pluralrules/README.md

 ### make_pluralrules

-Generates all cardinal plural rules for Rust 1.27 and above, baed on CLDR 33.
+Generates all cardinal plural rules for Rust 1.31 and above, based on CLDR 33.

 ### intl_pluralrules

-Currentl supports cardinal plural rules for all languages from CLDR 33.
+Currently supports cardinal plural rules for all languages from CLDR 34.

 Get Involved
 ------------